 Consider buying your ticket (with money, not miles).

 Even though planes are full, fares are lower than they were just a few years ago.
-First, there’s competition from ultra-low-cost carriers such as Spirit and Allegiant in the U.S. and Norwegian and Wow Air across the Atlantic.
+First, there’s competition from ultra-low-cost carriers such as Spirit and Frontier in the U.S. and Norwegian across the Atlantic.
 Second, airlines are now better able to offer lower first-class fares because of changes to the technology they use—especially for premium cabins.
-Domestic first class used to be several times more expensive than coach; now it’s usually less than 50% more.
+Domestic first class used to be several times more expensive than coach; now it’s frequently less than 50% more.

 Business class and premium economy go on sale.
 In addition, British Airways will give $200 off even a sale-fare business-class ticket to AARP members (and this is stackable with a 10% discount for Chase British Airways credit-card customers).
 There are great deals out there.
 Take advantage of them when they pop up, rather than searching for award trips that require greater flexibility (and sometimes too many miles).
 Consider premium economy—akin to domestic first class—rather than business class, especially for daytime flights when you don’t need that bed.
 Norwegian, especially, sells it at bargain prices to Europe.

-Business class is often on sale to China, and so is premium economy.
-China Southern, China Eastern, Hainan, Sichuan, and Xiamen all run sales and sometimes their US counterparts will match pricing.
+Once coronavirus concerns subside, be on the lookout for cheap business class fares to and through China.
+China Eastern, Hainan, Sichuan, and Xiamen all run sales and sometimes their U.S. counterparts will match pricing.
 Once you’re in Asia, buying cheap tickets to your final destination or redeeming miles to local destinations can make great sense.

 There’s still tremendous value in frequent-flier programs, but that value is only really achieved by using miles to fly on non-U.S. airlines—or by transferring miles to the programs offered by those international airlines, if you’re willing to venture into the less familiar.